MasimbaTakudzwa/Digital-Application-Development/README.md

-**This repository serves as a record of the Digital Applications module** **Any and all code not in the "RentalCarSystem" has been provided by the professor of the module Dr Courtney Reed**
+**This repository serves as a record of the Digital Applications module.**

+**Any and all code not in the "RentalCarSystem" has been provided by the professor of the module Dr Courtney Reed.**

 # Car Rental System Project: Digital Application Development